-To help you decide, we now take a brief look at the pros and cons of each of the main platforms, with just one notable omission - LinkedIn.
-We do so because while it's great for establishing yourself as a pro, it's not really set up for marketing your makeup artist wares.
+To help you decide, we now take a brief look at the pros and cons of each of the leading platforms, with just one notable omission - LinkedIn.
+We do so because while it's great for establishing yourself as a pro, it's not set up for marketing your makeup artist wares.

 Option #1 - Pinterest

 Pinterest is an image-based platform that allows you to 'pin’ pictures to your profile board and 're-pin’ the images of others and leaves comments.

 Pinterest Pros: It's a well-used platform with more than 431 million active monthly users.
 It's easy to use and allows your content to be seen directly by your target audience.
 You get to show your individuality and style with both personal and collaborative boards to work with.

 Pinterest Cons: The main issue with Pinterest is that it's almost entirely image-based, meaning there’s little space for text to provide information about your makeup artist's business.

 Option #2 - Facebook